What is SAS - XMM-Newton

 - reduce XMM-Newton data.
 A set of "reduction metatasks" is available in the SAS to transform the ODF into different levels of scientific products, directly usable for science analysis:

 - EPIC: epproc and emproc produce calibrated and concatenated (i.e.: 1 single file including events from all the detector chips) event lists for the EPIC cameras.
-Similarly, emchain and epchain mirror the PPS SSC pipeline (a comparison between the chain and the proc tasks is discussed here).
+Similarly, emchain and epchain mirror the PPS SSC pipeline.

 - RGS: the SAS reduction pipeline, rgsproc generates, alongside with calibrated and concatenated event lists, background-subtracted spectra and response matrices corresponding to a given sky coordinate or source in an EPIC source list